lich-uct/molpher-lib/doc/source/usage/installation.rst

     python build.py

 ..  attention:: You will need `conda-build <https://github.com/conda/conda-build>`_ and the  *jinja2* Python library to do that.
-    These are both part of the *molpher-lib* conda environment we introduced before.
-It is enough to just do :code:`conda activate molpher-lib`.
+    These are both part of the *molpher-lib-build* conda environment we introduced before.
+It is enough to just do :code:`conda activate molpher-lib-build`.

 The built packages will be located at :file:`/tmp/conda-bld` (from there they can be uploaded to Anaconda Cloud, for example).